Noibu blog

 In a category where customers shop every week, small bugs have big consequences.
 Whether it’s a broken promotion, a slow-loading product page, or a cart that fails mid-checkout, every second of friction erodes trust.

-With the help of Noibu, Carrefour is building systems that identify and prioritize the issues that matter most — before they affect revenue or loyalty.
+With the help of Noibu, Carrefour is building systems that identify and prioritize the friction points and conversion opportunities that matter most — before they affect revenue or loyalty.

 🎧 Listen to the full conversation on Apple, Spotify, or YouTube